Satisfies Section 46a-54 (15) (B) and 46a-54-204 of the Connecticut General Statutes Training Requirements.

 - An attorney with at least two years experience and whose practice includes employment law

-Regardless of the training method, the content should cover Connecticut’s statutes and mandatory regulations related to sexual harassment in the workplace, as defined by state and Federal law.
+Regardless of the training method, Connecticut sexual harassment training courses should cover Connecticut’s statutes and mandatory regulations related to sexual harassment in the workplace, as defined by state and Federal law.
 To ensure the attendees are engaged, attentive and focused on the training module, we also recommend interactive activities and scenarios, in order to test the attendees’ understanding of the subject matter.
 The required subject areas include:

 - Define sexual harassment as set forth in subdivision (8) of subsection (a) of section 46a-60 of the Connecticut General Statutes and as set apart from other forms of illegal workplace harassment prohibited by subsection (a) of section 46a-60 of the Connecticut General Statutes and section 3 of Public Act 91-58